-What to check if the door is not closing properly
+What to check if your KitchenAid refrigerator door is not closing properly

 - Is there food packages blocking or preventing the door from closing